 Welcome to the unofficial Ilkeston train station website.

 This is an information resource and place to read news, views and understand what's going on.

 Ilkeston has been without a station for decades and has been known as the largest town in England without its own rail link.
-The station, placed at the former station site intersecting with Millership Way near Station Road and Coronation Road, is supposed to open April 2017.
+The station is placed at the former station site intersecting with Millership Way near Station Road and Coronation Road.